brianreavis/sifter.js/README.md

 * **Supports díåcritîçs.**<br>For example, if searching for "montana" and an item in the set has a value of "montaña", it will still be matched.
 * **Smart sorting.**<br>Items are scored intelligently depending on where a match is found in the string (how close to the beginning) and what percentage of the string matches.
+* **Multi-field sorting**<br>When scores aren't enough to go by (like when getting results for an empty query), Sifter is able to sort by multiple field.
+Sort by a person's first name and last name without problem.

 ```sh
 $ npm install sifter # node.js